n b r y lifting

 For example, let's say you hit all your lifts, but it was such a struggle that you compromised your form to complete them in an intense grind.
 It might be worth keeping your weights as they are (or maybe even decreasing for the next cycle) and setting of goal of hitting them cleanly.

-Can I use this program as an advanced lifter?
+Can I use nbry lifting as an advanced lifter?

-I honestly don't know if this program would be effective for an advanced lifter (as of early 2026, I am not one myself), but my guess is that it might be too basic for someone who considers themselves advanced.
+I honestly don't know if these programs would be effective for an advanced lifter (as of early 2026, I am not one myself), but my guess is that an advanced lifter would benefit more from a more granular or a specialized program.
+This program is designed to be simple and straightforward.

 I have access to other exercises and machines.
 Can I substitute those?